whizzml/examples/cross-validation/logistic-regression/readme.md

 * `seed`: (string) Seed used in random samplings (optional, default="cross-validation")

-as you can see, most of the inputs are optional.
+As you can see, most of the inputs are optional.
 They default to the defaults in the platform.
 The `objective-id` will also be inferred from the one in the dataset if it is not provided.